Dan Jilek

 Daniel Douglas Jilek (December 3, 1953 - March 6, 2002) was an American football linebacker and defensive end.
 He played college football for the Michigan Wolverines (1973–1975) and professional football for the Buffalo Bills (1976–1979).

-Early years
+Early life

 Jilek was born in Cedar Rapids, Iowa, in 1953.
 He attended Stevenson High School in Sterling Heights, Michigan, where he played football, baseball, and basketball.
 In football, he played at the halfback and linebacker positions and led the team in both touchdowns and tackles.
 Jilek was posthumously inducted into Adlai E. Stevenson High School's athletic hall of fame as part of the inaugural class in 2023.

 University of Michigan

 Jilek enrolled at the University of Michigan in 1972 and played college football at the defensive end position for Bo Schembechler's Michigan Wolverines football teams in 1973, 1974, and 1975.
 During Jilek's three seasons with the team, the Wolverines compiled a 28–3–3 record and gave up an average of only 8.0 points per game.
 As a senior, Jilek was selected as a first-team defensive end on the 1975 All-Big Ten Conference football team, and a first-team Academic All-American.